top of page

 OVERVIEW

 The faiths are major stakeholders in the planet, controlling significant wealth (mostly held on behalf of their members) as well as owning large amounts of land and property.
-Religions have been described as 'the third-largest economic power on Earth' and estimates frequently suggest they own trillions of dollars in assets and investments.
+Religions have been described as 'the third-largest economic power on Earth' and own trillions of dollars in assets and investments.
 These assets earn huge incomes, which they use to finance their operations, run their places of worship and carry out their charitable activities.

 Faiths and finance